-Maxi-Cosi car seats are widely compatible with lottttts of strollers out there — second only behind the KeyFit — and usually for the more upscale [and European] strollers.
+Maxi-Cosi car seats are widely compatible with lottttts of strollers out there — second only behind the KeyFit — and usually for the more upscale (European) strollers.
 This seat will go nicely with nearly all of our favorite twin strollers, including the Bumbleride Indie Twin, the Baby Jogger City Select, the Bugaboo Donkey and the UPPAbaby Vista.
-The Maxi-Cosi/Bumbleride combo is super sweet for twins, not gonna lie.
+Though it’s not my favorite car seat, the Maxi-Cosi/Bumbleride combo is super sweet for twins, not gonna lie.

 Peg Perego Primo Viaggio 4-35 ~ $299, 9.5 lbs

 The Peg Perego Primo Viaggio is another favorite upscale/European style infant seat.
 It too has a no re-thread harness, an anti-rebound bar (built into the base) and a two-stage newborn insert, which is great for preemies.
 Although, I prefer the installation on the Mesa (self-ratcheting) or Pipa (rigid LATCH) over this one (for money, I’m saying).
 As a practical matter, the big downside to the Peg is that it’s not widely compatible with most of our favorite twin strollers (in America, at least), so please keep that in mind.